This article will take you through the steps to set up log monitoring with Oncrawl:

 In case of difficulties, you can contact us by chat.
 Tell us you're dealing with a "parse error".

 Oncrawl's Log Manager tool allows you to track the processing of your log files.

 You can find the "LOG MANAGER TOOL" button on the project page next to the "ADD DATA SOURCES" button.

 What sort of information can be monitored?

-- On the contrary, having lots of log lines in the columns "Erroneous Lines" and "Warnings" should indicate a parsing error.
-In that case, contact us using the OnCrawl chat box, we are happy to help.
+On the other hand, having lots of log lines in the "Errors" column and very few "Bot hits" and "SEO visits" often indicates a parsing error.
+In that case, contact us using the Oncrawl chat box.
+We are happy to help.